OLORUNFUNMI-M/Call-center-trend/README.md

-# About project : This project was a task assigned during my Pwc job stimulation program.
+# About the project : This project was a task assigned during my Pwc job stimulation program.
 The call center manager needed a dashboard that will be used for discussion with the management.
 The dashboard should help understand customer and agent behavior by providing transparency and insights of the call center dataset.

-Objectives of the analysis: To get an accurate overview of customer and agent behavior
+# Objectives of the analysis
+To get an accurate overview of customer and agent behavior

-Process of analysis :
+# Process of analysis

 - The dataset was loaded into powerBi